WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Experiments

 where $\mathbb{I}(x)$ is an indicator function that returns 1 if $x$ is true and 0 otherwise. $\mathbf{\tilde{w}}$ is the extracted watermark string, while $\mathbf{w}$ is the target watermark string. $N_w$ is the length of the watermark string.
-HMS ranges from 0 to 1, with 1 indicating perfect agreement and 0.5 meaning random guessing. \item \textit{Ownership Verification Accuracy (OVA):} Correct detection rate of ownership verification. \item \textit{False Positive Rate (FPR):} FPR reports the rate of independently trained models mistakenly identified as unauthorized copies.
+HMS ranges from 0 to 1, with 1 indicating perfect agreement and 0.5 meaning random guessing.
+HMS with 0 means that every bit is opposite to the target watermark. \item \textit{Ownership Verification Accuracy (OVA):} Correct detection rate of ownership verification. \item \textit{False Positive Rate (FPR):} FPR reports the rate of independently trained models mistakenly identified as unauthorized copies.
 It must remain zero; any value above zero indicates that the ownership verification audit is untrustworthy. \end{itemize}

-We adopted the midpoint of each similarity metric as the decision threshold \(\tau\): A similarity score over \(\tau\) indicates an unauthorized copy.
-Specifically, $\tau$ is set to 0.5 for WGB (backdoor activation rate), 0.5 for RBOVG (confidence score of the ownership classifier), and 0.75 for \toolname and EaaW (hamming similarity).
-A detailed discussion on the relationship between similarity thresholds and ownership collisions is provided in Appendix~\ref{ax:collision}.
+For the fingerprinting method (i.e. RBOVG), the ownership verification results are given by the classifier.
+For the watermarking methods (i.e. WGB, EaaW and \toolname), the ownership verification results depend on similar threshold.
+We adopted the midpoint of each similarity metric as the similar threshold, \(\tau\): a similarity score above \(\tau\) indicates an unauthorized copy.
+Specifically, $\tau$ is set to 0.5 for WGB (backdoor activation rate) and 0.75 for \toolname and EaaW (hamming similarity).

-\textbf{Baseline.} We select WGB~\cite{xu2023watermarking} and RBOVG~\cite{zhou2024revisiting} as baselines for comparison.
-These methods represent the state-of-the-art in GNN black-box watermarking and GNN fingerprinting, respectively.
-We simultaneously tested whether EaaW~\cite{shao2024explanation} can be directly transplanted to GNN.
+\textbf{Baseline.} We select WGB~\cite{xu2023watermarking} and RBOVG~\cite{zhou2024revisiting} as baselines.
+These methods are the state-of-the-art in GNN black-box watermarking and fingerprinting, respectively.
+We also test whether EaaW~\cite{shao2024explanation} mentioned in Section~\ref{subsec:starw} can be directly transplanted to GNN.